simmi30/lnd1/docs/remote-signing.md

 # Remote signing

-Remote signing refers to an operating mode of `lnd` in which the wallet is segregated into two parts, each running within its own instance of `lnd`.
+Remote signing refers to an operating mode of `broln` in which the wallet is segregated into two parts, each running within its own instance of `broln`.
 One instance is running in watch-only mode which means it only has **public** keys in its wallet.
 The second instance (in this document referred to as "signer" or "remote signer" instance) has the same keys in its wallet, including the **private** keys.

-The advantage of such a setup is that the `lnd` instance containing the private keys (the "signer") can be completely offline except for a single inbound gRPC connection.
+The advantage of such a setup is that the `broln` instance containing the private keys (the "signer") can be completely offline except for a single inbound gRPC connection.
 The signer instance can run on a different machine with more tightly locked down